Lara Colturi: Biography

 Colturi in action in January 2023.

 Lara Colturi is the daughter of former Olympic champion Daniela Ceccarelli and ski coach Alessandro Colturi.
 She was born in Turin and grew up in Cesana Torinese in the Susa Valley.
 She has one younger brother, Yuri.

 Her mother started consulting for the Albanian Ski Federation in 2020, and became Technical Director of their women's alpine team the following season.
 In May 2022, Colturi received an FIS affiliation with the ASF and she began to represent Albania internationally.

 Colturi won the overall, slalom, giant slalom, and alpine combined at the South American Alpine Ski Cup titles.
-She made her World Cup debut on 22 October 2022 in Sölden in Austria.

-On 19 November 2022 during the 2023 Alpine Ski World Cup, Colturi made her slalom debut in Levi, Finland, missing qualifications for the second heat.
-She finished 17th in the following week in the giant slalom, earning her first points in the Alpine Ski World Cup.
+On 19 November 2022 during the 2023 Alpine Ski World Cup, Colturi made her World Cup debut in the slalom in Levi, Finland, missing qualifications for the second heat.
+She finished 17th the following week in the giant slalom, earning her first points in the Alpine Ski World Cup.

-Colturi was the third ever youngest gold medalist at Junior World Championships 2023, in St. Anton, Austria (Super-G).
+Colturi became the third-youngest gold medalist at Junior World Championships 2023, when she won the super-G in St. Anton, Austria.

 On 7 February 2023, Lara tore the cruciate ligament in her right knee while training.
-Less than nine months later, she returned to World Cup ski racing in Sölden (giant slalom) on 28 October 2023.
+Less than nine months later, she returned to World Cup ski racing in Sölden on 28 October.